Cubie87/cubie87.github.io/posts/2025-surfaceGo/surface.md

 One odd addition here, is utilising the [custom linux kernel for surface devices](https://github.com/linux-surface/linux-surface), which gives you a lot more features.

-I also installed `vlc intel-microcode amd64-microcode intel-media-va-driver intel-gpu-tools libva-intel-driver mesa-utils mmc-utils` mostly for hardware video enc/dec/transcode. `mmc-utils` replaces `smartmontools`.
+I also installed `vlc intel-microcode amd64-microcode intel-media-va-driver intel-gpu-tools mesa-utils mmc-utils` mostly for hardware video enc/dec/transcode. `mmc-utils` replaces `smartmontools`.

 Furthermore, I removed all the Gnome bloat, the games it comes with and libreoffice.